 Window cleaner, toothpaste, rubbing alcohol, ammonia, vinegar, or other products can damage your ring's finish.
 These ingredients can also cause buildup rather than removing grime, and some are unsafe for skin, too.

 Keeping your diamonds away from extreme heat, sun, and other diamonds is one way to protect them from scratches and breakage.
 But another smart step is scheduling regular cleaning and diamond care.

 We recommend having your diamond ring cleaned and inspected every six months or if it undergoes any potential trauma.
 Inspections may help prevent the loss of a stone and extend the life of your jewellery.

 We offer a free cleaning and inspection service to Blue Nile customers on their Blue Nile diamond rings.
 Repairs to your ring mounting can also be done at this time at cost.

 How to Keep Your Diamonds Clean and Sparkling

-Learning how to clean a diamond ring (plus other jewelry pieces) can help preserve the value and brilliance of your collection.
+Learning how to clean a diamond ring (plus other jewellery pieces) can help preserve the value and brilliance of your collection.
 But beyond washing up your gemstones, you should also take precautions when handling and storing your diamonds.

-Aim for Minimal Handling of Your Jewelry
+Aim for Minimal Handling of Your Jewellery